replicatedhq/replicated-docs/docs/intro-replicated.md

 Replicated includes the KOTS and kURL installers that make it easier for you to manage and deploy applications, and for enterprise users to install and manage their instance of your application.

+The following options are supported for installing your application:

+- **KOTS Installer:** Installs on an existing cluster using the kots CLI or the admin console.

+- **kURL Installer:** Installs on a cluster created by the kURL installer.

+- **Helm Installer:** Install with Helm when you distribute your Helm chart application with KOTS.
+For more information, see [Installing an Application with Helm (Beta)](install-with-helm).

-The following diagram shows the Replicated components as they relate to you as a vendor packaging your application with KOTS, the deployment to an existing cluster, and deployment to a cluster provisioned by kURL on a VM.
+The following diagram shows the Replicated components as they relate to you as a vendor packaging your application with KOTS, and the deployment to an existing cluster and a cluster provisioned by kURL.
+The application is packaged using either Helm charts, standard manifests, or Kubernetes operators.

 ![KOTS and kURL deployments](/images/replicated-components-diagram.png)